Root Canal Treatment Englewood, NJ

 What are the advantages of this procedure?

 In the past, many people would need to have their teeth pulled if they became severely infected or the dental pulp became inflamed.
 Now, those same teeth can be saved by performing a root canal.
 This is a far better option because it keeps the natural tooth in place.
 This is important for the shape of the face because as teeth fall out the muscles in the face can start to sag.
-While this isn’t particularly common with the loss of one tooth, it is when several become infected and fall out.
-By treating and saving an infected tooth, The Team at DeSalvo Dental is helping to preserve our patients' facial structure.
+While this is not particularly common with the loss of one tooth, it is when several become infected and fall out.
+By treating and saving an infected tooth, we are helping to preserve our patients' facial structure.

 A restored tooth will look completely natural if a tooth-colored crown or filling is used to restore it.
 In fact, crowns can be created in the exact shade of the surrounding teeth so that it blends in perfectly.
 This way no one will know that you ever had a procedure completed.
 If, in fact, you had a root canal done previously, you may want to have the filling or crown around it replaced with today's version for an improved appearance.